Skip to content

 25. The Loose French Braid

 A relaxed French braid with a few pieces pulled out at the front and the braid gently loosened after tying off.
 Softer and more lived-in than a tight French braid, this version reads effortless and lasts all day.
 It works on straight, wavy, and curly hair, and the loosened texture adds volume even to fine hair.
-A good finishing style for our styling tutorials collection.
+If you want more of this kind of thing, our braided hairstyles guide covers the full range.

 The loose French braid creates heat-free waves when worn overnight and unraveled in the morning — two styles from one technique.
 Pancake each loop by gently pulling outward after braiding for a thick, organic, bohemian look.
 A texturizing spray before braiding adds grip and definition to the final braid shape.